27 Business Analyst (BA) CV Samples for 2026

 Why this CV works

-• How do you tell the recruiter more and make an impression?
-It’s really easy!
-Add a direct link to your LinkedIn profile in the CV’s header section.
-Be careful, though; a run-of-the-mill profile can make the hiring manager think twice about bringing you on board, so optimise yours accordingly.
+• Add a direct link to your LinkedIn profile in the resume’s header section.
+Be careful, though; a run-of-the-mill profile can make the hiring manager think twice about bringing you on board, so optimize yours accordingly.

 Business Analyst Intern CV